-Expert Tip: If your vehicle is less than one year and you have comprehensive motor insurance, it may well include a new for old or “new car replacement” option, which means, subject to your particular policy terms and conditions, the insurer will provide a new replacement car if your one is stolen and unrecovered or written off in an accident.
+If your vehicle is less than one year and you have comprehensive motor insurance, it may well include a new for old or “new car replacement” option, which means, subject to your particular policy terms and conditions, the insurer will provide a new replacement car if your one is stolen and unrecovered or written off in an accident.

 This may mean that you wouldn’t need to claim from the GAP insurance if the incident occurs in the first year.
 You should seek specialist advice at the time to assess the best way forward.

-Where to buy GAP insurance?
+Where can I buy GAP insurance?

 There are multiple places to buy GAP.
 The three main ones are a Motor Dealership, an Insurance Broker (not all will offer GAP) or an online provider.
 With any insurance purchase, the best advice is to shop around for the best price and ensure your quotes are like-for-like based on your requirements.
 You should also check the independent ratings of the insurers provided by consumers.
 There is no point in buying the cheapest policy if the company does not have a good reputation for customer service.

 Please note: new rules brought in by the Financial Conduct Authority in 2015, mean that motor dealers selling GAP are not allowed to sell it at the same time as you buy a car.